engineerbaz/Google-Cloud-GCP-Knowledge/05 Project&Billing.md

     ![Relationship Project & organization](https://user-images.githubusercontent.com/56934817/113521817-51449380-95b5-11eb-9c85-17c49b66c948.png)

-Billing Alert
+## Billing Alert
-Message with certain amount of billed
+- Message with certain amount of billed
-Can be on project or plan
+- Can be on project or plan

-Billing Account
+### Billing Account
-Who will pay for
+- Who will pay for
+- Access control to biling account is established by cloud IAM roles
-BA can be linked to one or more project
+- BA can be linked to one or more project
-## BA TYpe
+## Billing Account TYpe

-Self Serve
+1. Self Serve
-When billed , it will be charged
+   1. When billed , it will be charged
+   2. cost are charged automatically
+   3. by Credit or debit card
-Invoiced
+2. Invoiced
-After month
+   1. After month end
+   2. Wire transfer or check
+   3. Invoices are mailed.

 ## Billing Account Charging Cycle
-Monthly Billing
+- Monthly Billing
+  - cost are charged on regular Monthly cycle
-Threshold Billing
+- Threshold Billing
-Cost are charged when your account has accured a specific amount
+  - Cost are charged when your account has accured a specific amount
+- Invoiced billing account arre always billed monthly.
+=
+### Billing Contracts
+- A BA includes a set of contract, defines on Google payments profile
+- user can manage those contract through GCP console of the payment console

+##### Billing Sub-account
+- Allows user to group charges from projects together on seprate section of Invoice

+=
+### Relationship between Organization, Projects, billing accounts & payment

+1. Ownership refers to Cloud IAM permission inheritance.
+2. payment linkages define, which account pays for a given projetc.